NB-Blitz/Modules/BlitzLogger/README.md

 * BlitzLogger.Trace();

-You need to pass it a String stating what stage of the game you are in and what the message you want to write is.
+You need to pass it a String stating what stage of the game you are in and and a string stating what the message you want to write is.

 Example: